 xxp surely it's the Sun orbiting Kate's face?
 Damn you and your warped heliocentric views!

-― a murder rap to keep ya dancin, with a crime record like Keith Chegwin (snoball), Friday, 11 March 2011 18:46 (eight years ago) link
+― a murder rap to keep ya dancin, with a crime record like Keith Chegwin (snoball), Friday, 11 March 2011 18:46 (nine years ago) link

 I've never liked any of her cover art

 I love the cover of The Dreaming.
 Nothing wrong with Sensual World or Aerial either.

 ― something of an astrological coup (tipsy mothra), Friday, 11 March 2011 19:45 (nine years ago) link